THE WOMAN IN THE PURPLE COAT

 Is it him?
 No, it’s not his voice.
-But it reminds me of him shouting so loud that it rose above the traffic and the rain.
-I ran faster, my feet swollen in my shoes, my toes pressing against the leather of their pointed tips.
+But it reminds me of him shouting so loud that it rose above the traffic and rain.
+I ran faster, my feet swollen in my shoes, my toes pressing against the hard leather toe caps.
 My right shoulder brushed against something soft and pliable.
 An umbrella.
 I had the briefest impression of a white coat and a woman.
 It was like running through a pocket of warm air on a cool day.
 But my feet kept moving.
-Then something hard slammed into my left side and then blackness.
+Something slammed into my left side and then blackness.

-A song is running through my head now: Aretha Franklin’s Chain of Fools.
-I’m not an Aretha fan and the refrain is irritating me.
-But it won’t stop.
+Aretha Franklin’s voice is running through my head now.
+I’m not an Aretha fan and the refrain’s irritating.

 Who are all these people around me and what are they doing?